Renewing your spirit one bite at a time

 If you want to learn more about sweet stiff starters make sure to check out my informative article and recipe here!

-sweet sourdough starter
+sweet stiff sourdough starter

 sourdough cinnamon rolls

-How to make sourdough cinnamon rolls (step-by-step)
+How to make sourdough cinnamon rolls: (step-by-step)

 Baker’s schedule option 1: